Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature

 Up to the authors' knowledge the equivalence of items (i)-(v) and the rigidity in items (1)-(3) in \cref{thm:IntroEquivalenzeStruttura} are new both in the case of Euclidean convex bodies, and in the class of Riemannian manifolds with nonnegative sectional curvature.
 Moreover, since the proof exploits the analysis of pointed Gromov--Hausdorff limits at infinity, which are a priori non-smooth, the use of non-smooth geometry appears to be necessary even in the smooth realm.

-In the case of manifolds with nonnegative Ricci curvature, or even $\RCD(0,N)$ spaces $(X,\dist,\haus^N)$, with linear volume growth, the picture depicted in \cref{thm:IntroEquivalenzeStruttura} might be more involved, see \cref{rem:SormaniResults} and \cref{rem:CompletenessBusemann} below.
+In the case of manifolds with nonnegative Ricci curvature, or even $\RCD(0,N)$ spaces $(X,\dist,\haus^N)$ with linear volume growth, the picture depicted in \cref{thm:IntroEquivalenzeStruttura} might be more involved, see \cref{rem:SormaniResults} and \cref{rem:CompletenessBusemann} below.
+Moreover, there exist examples of manifolds with nonnegative Ricci and linear volume growth having limits at infinity of the form $\R\times K$ and $\R\times K'$ where $K$ and $K'$ are non-isometric compact manifolds \cite[Example 27]{SormaniJDG98}.
 The investigation of the relations between conditions (i)-(v) in \cref{thm:IntroEquivalenzeStruttura} at such level of generality goes beyond the scope of the present note.
-Anyway, this is definitely worth of further investigations.
-We remark that, up to the authors' knowledge, the forthcoming problem has not been studied even in the class of smooth complete Riemannian manifolds with $\mathrm{Ric}\geq 0$.

-\begin{problem} Investigate the relation between conditions (i)--(v) in \cref{thm:IntroEquivalenzeStruttura} in the class of noncollapsed $\RCD(0,N)$ metric measure spaces $(X,\dist,\mathcal{H}^N)$.
-In particular, investigate whether the implications {(i)$\Rightarrow$(iii)$\Rightarrow$(v)} and (i)$\Leftrightarrow$(iv) hold in the previous setting. \end{problem}
+\begin{problem} Investigate the relation between conditions (i)--(v) in \cref{thm:IntroEquivalenzeStruttura} in the class of non-collapsed noncompact $\RCD(0,N)$ metric measure spaces $(X,\dist,\mathcal{H}^N)$.
+In particular, investigate whether the implications {(i)$\Rightarrow$(ii)$\Rightarrow$(v)} and (i)$\Leftrightarrow$(iv) hold in the previous setting. \end{problem}